 We also are subject to market risk from a decline in the prices of investment securities that we own.
-These securities consist primarily of equity securities, fixed income securities, investments in hedge funds and investment in mutual funds, including the Fund for which MNA provides advisory services.
-The value of these investment securities was \$26.9 million as of December 31, 2014 of which \$24.8 million is classified as trading, and \$2.1 million is classified as available-for-sale.
+These securities consist primarily of equity securities, fixed income securities, investments in hedge funds and investment in mutual funds, including the Fund for which MNA provides advisory services and cash held by brokers as collateral for management futures.
+The value of these investment securities was approximately \$30.0 million as of December 31, 2015 of which \$20.5 million is classified as trading, \$2.1 million is classified as available-for-sale and \$7.5 million is included in due from broker.
 Management regularly monitors the value of these investments; however, given their nature and relative size, we have not adopted a specific risk management policy to manage the associated market risk.
-Assuming a 10% increase or decrease in the values of these investment securities, the fair value would increase or decrease by \$2.7 million.
+Assuming a 10% increase or decrease in the values of these investment securities, the fair value would increase or decrease by \$3.0 million.
 Due to the nature of our business, we believe that we do not face any material risk from inflation.